 Securities make it easier for those with money to find those who need investment capital.
 That makes trading easy and available to many investors.
 Securities make markets more efficient.

-Derivatives make this volatility worse.
 At first, investors thought derivatives made the financial markets less risky.
 They allowed them to hedge their investments.
 If they bought stocks, they just purchased options to protect them if the stocks' prices fell.
-For example, CDOs allowed banks to make more loans.
+For example, collateralized debt obligations (CDOs) allowed banks to make more loans.
 They received money from investors who bought the CDO and took on the risk.

 These derivatives were so complicated that investors bought them without understanding them.
 When the loans defaulted, panic ensued.
-Banks realized they couldn't figure out what the derivatives' prices should be.
-That made them impossible to resell on the secondary market.
+Banks realized that they couldn't figure out what the derivatives' prices should be.
+That made it impossible to resell on the secondary market.